nicolagulmini/MagneticFieldModeling/README.md

 # Magnetic Field Interpolation through Gaussian Process Regression

 Python implementation of an algorithm to model and interpolate the magnetic field.
 The objective is to apply it on the EMT system developed by [Biomedical Design Laboratory](https://biodesignucc.ie/build/html/index.html) ([University College Cork](https://www.ucc.ie/en/), Ireland) to mitigate the distortions.
-The challenge is to develop a software with good real time performances (about 20 kHz), which has also to assist the operator during the calibration of the instrument in a fast and simple way.
+The challenge is to develop a software with good real time performances, which has also to assist the operator during the calibration of the instrument in a fast and simple way.

 The GP regressor is trained using a cloud of randomly sampled points inside a fixed volume.
 The validation set is a regular grid of points in which the three magnetic field components have to be predicted (the plot shows only the magnitude).